MikaSukie/HDR/HDR-short.md

    - Users deserve the ability to challenge decisions impacting their digital lives.

 2. **Right to True Ownership of Digital Goods**
-   - If you pay for it, you own it; companies cannot arbitrarily revoke access or “brick” your property.
+   - If you pay for it or create it, you own it.; companies cannot arbitrarily revoke access or “brick” your property.
    - Digital ownership protections should mirror those of physical goods.

 3. **Right to Fair and Transparent Digital Contracts**